randomnerd41/optibuntu/README.md

 the deb might still be the same for a while!

-verson 1.0
+verson 1.1 or 1.0 if using the deb.

-made by: classiccatlinux (randomnerd41)
+made by: classiccatlinux (randomnerd41).

-python - linux (ubuntu) - FOSS
+python - linux (ubuntu) - FOSS.